munificent/game-programming-patterns/book/observer.markdown

 notification*.

-For example, we've got some physics code that handles gravity and tracks which bodies are relaxing on nice flat surfaces and which are plummeting towards sure demise.
+For example, we've got some physics code that handles gravity and tracks which bodies are relaxing on nice flat surfaces and which are plummeting toward sure demise.
 To implement the "Fall off a Bridge" badge, we could just jam the achievement code right in there, but that's a mess.
 Instead, we can just do: